 Ecuador COUNTRY INFORMATION

 Type of government: Democratic Republic

-Most exchange students in Ecuador will be placed in private schools.
+Exchange students in Ecuador will be placed in private schools.
 Exchange students usually take liberal arts which include subjects such as literature, English, philosophy, geopolitics, history, mathematics, orientation, and psychology.
 Exchange students can also choose to take chemistry or physics.
 Students are expected to maintain satisfactory work at school and in the afternoons they must dedicate some time to their schoolwork.
-They will be seen as a novelty among other students, who are excited to establish lifelong friendships.
-Students will be placed in public or private high schools in the city where they live.
+They will be seen as a novelty among other students, who are excited to establish friendships.
+Students will be placed in private high schools in the city where they live.
 The typical Ecuadorian school year runs from September to July.
 Classes are usually held from 7 am to 2 pm from Monday to Friday.
-There are about two and a half months of vacation in the summer (July–September), one week of vacation over Christmas/New Year, and one week at the end of the semester, usually in February.
+There are about two and a half months of vacation in the summer (July–September), one week of vacation over Christmas/New Year, and one week at the end of the semester.
 Students remain in one classroom and teachers rotate rooms.
 Students have the same schedules every week and always share the same classroom with the same classmates.
 All the students wear uniforms when they attend school and school activities.
 The style of the uniforms varies, but normally includes a jacket and pants or blouse and skirt.
 Schools have their own sweatshirts for physical education classes and some schools ask students to come with black shoes.
-Students usually take school transportation (bus) to commute to school and we encourage the students to do so for safety reasons.
+Students usually take school transportation (bus) to commute to school and we encourage the students to do so.
 Some of the Ecuadorian high schools have very strict rules, such as students’ hair style, length of hair, shoes, socks and length of skirt.
 Most Ecuadorian schools will not permit students to wear make-up and jewelry to school including rings, bracelet, necklace and earrings/piercings.